jtleimat/tortoise-predictor/README.md

 `cd Desktop\Tortoise`

 Step 3.
 Create a .txt file that lists the location of all images you want to run through the tortoise predictor.

-To do this, in mac terminal, you will use the following command:
+On Mac:
 `find *.png > imagelist.txt`

+On Windows:
+`dir *.png > imagelist.txt`

 NOTE: If your images are not .png, you will just change *.png to *.jpg or *.jpeg Also, if the images are not in the 'Tortoise' folder, you will need to add the folder path before the file name.
 Example: IMG_001.png, if in the 'Tortoise' folder, is fine as is.